-With the New Year looming, it is a very good time to take stock and start planning your work and your budget for the coming 12 months.
+With the New Year upon us, it is a very good time to take stock and start planning your work and your budget for the coming 12 months.
 Having a written marketing plan, which is picked up and used, and updated regularly, is vital if your business is spending money on any marketing activities.
 Without knowing where you are trying to go you won't know if you've got there!

 What are you trying to achieve?
-Take some time to think about your objectives - whre do you want do be in a year's time?
+Take some time to think about your objectives - where do you want to be in a year's time?
 You'll need to know your overall business goals so that you make sure that your marketing aims are in line with the overall business plan and you are supporting the growth of the company as a whole.

 - Double turnover in the next 12 months

 - Acquire 5 new clients per month

 If you add numbers and timescales, it is much easier to figure out if you are achieving your objectives or how far away you are at any point during the year when you review your progress.